Jake Weatherald

-Jake Beath Weatherald (born 4 November 1994) is an Australian cricketer.
-Originally from Darwin in the Northern Territory, he is an opening batsman who plays for Tasmania in both first-class and one-day cricket and plays for the Hobart Hurricanes in the Big Bash League.
-He had a breakout season in 2015–16, making his first-class debut for South Australia in the Sheffield Shield and scoring two half-centuries in the final.
-He has since had contracts with South Australia in every season.
+Jake Beath Weatherald (born 4 November 1994) is an Australian cricketer who has represented Australia in Test cricket.
+Originally from Darwin in the Northern Territory, he is an opening batsman who plays for South Australia in both first-class and one-day cricket and plays for the Hobart Hurricanes in the Big Bash League.
+Weatherald has also previously played domestic cricket for Tasmania.

 Career

 Beginnings (2013–2017)

 Weatherald began his cricket career in Darwin, and he got his first major opportunities in the West End Premier League, playing for the Northern Territory Strike.
 He had early successes, scoring a century against Papua New Guinea in 2013.
 He then began playing grade cricket in South Australia, initially playing for Sturt as a wicket keeper-batsman before changing clubs to Adelaide University before the 2015–16 season.
 He first made his way into the South Australia cricket team in February 2016, replacing underperforming veteran Mark Cosgrove.
 He scored a half-century in his first-class debut with 58 from 83 balls against New South Wales.
 He played for South Australia through the rest of the season as they made their way to the 2015–16 Sheffield Shield final, in which he scored two half-centuries.
 His form was strong enough to displace Cosgrove on South Australia's contracted player list for the 2016–17 season.

 Weatherald was included in South Australia's squad for the 2016–17 Matador BBQs One-Day Cup, in which he made his List A debut against Western Australia, scoring 41 runs.
 His best performance of the tournament came against Cricket Australia XI when, opening the batting, he reached his half-century in 31 balls and his century in just 66.
 He finished with 141 runs, including 17 fours and six sixes on the small ground of Hurstville Oval.
 Throughout the tournament Weatherald scored a total of 284 runs at a strike rate of 108.81 runs per 100 balls, earning himself a contract with Big Bash League team the Adelaide Strikers.
 Across all three forms of cricket, first-class, one-day and Twenty20, Weatherald was the highest run-scorer in Australian domestic cricket under the age of 25 from 11 December 2015 to 9 December 2016, the voting period for the 2017 Bradman Young Cricketer of the Year.
 He was the runner-up for the award, only behind Australian Test player Hilton Cartwright.

 Weatherald continued to play for South Australia in the 2016–17 Sheffield Shield season, taking part in his second successive Sheffield Shield final.
 In addition to scoring 60 runs in the first innings, his third successive half-century in Shield finals, he took his maiden first-class wicket.
 In his first over in domestic cricket, he bowled former Australian Twenty20 captain Aaron Finch around his legs.